Photo by: Kelly Halpin

 By Rob Shaul

-Our Crux Award Winner, Ryan Burke, is 6 weeks away from his north to south skyline traverse of the entire Teton Range.
+In July 2016, Our Crux Award Winner, Ryan Burke, was 6 weeks away from his north to south skyline traverse of the entire Teton Range.

 - 40 peaks